Skip to main content

 3 mentions Positive Neutral Negative

 Players report that the game evokes strong emotional responses, with some expressing that it made them cry after extensive playtime.
-Despite feelings of stagnation in progression due to the stat/skill system, many still find themselves forming deep emotional attachments to the game.
+However, there are mixed feelings about the stat and skill system, which some feel detracts from a sense of progression.
+Overall, many users indicate a deep emotional attachment to the game.

 • “After playing around 70 hours, I can say that this game made me cry.”